 Peru Hop Bonus 1 – Free Extra Stops

-While the Peru Hop has its set stops between Lima and Cusco (Paracas, Huacachina, Nazca, Arequipa and Puno), and which you are not obliged to stop and get off at all of them, I was able to stop in each place with ample time in my 15-day timeframe.
+While the Peru Hop has its set stops between Lima and Cusco (Paracas, Huacachina, Nazca, Arequipa and Puno), and which you are not obliged to stop and get off at all of them, I was able to stay in each place with ample time in my 15-day timeframe.

 You have the flexibility to do as you choose – the direction, the timescale and the destination (you don’t have to get off at each stop if you don’t want to).
-Peru Hop’s extra offering is both in providing extra stops on the way to a destination, not just in the organisation of tours in the ground.
+Peru Hop’s other offering is both in providing extra stops on the way to a destination, not just in the organisation of tours in the ground.

 Extra stops include such things as the slave tunnels on the way to Paracas and the viewpoint laden Paracas National Park as it leaves the town towards Huacachina and a Pisco vineyard tour on the way to Nazca.